Civil Engineering Building (H20)

 - The fundamental modelling of the stress–strain behaviour of soils, linking microstructure to large scale behaviour;

-- The mechanics of fibre reinforced geomaterials and their use in infrastructure to increase strength and failure resistance; and
+- The mechanics of fibre reinforced geomaterials and their use in infrastructure to increase strength and failure resistance.

 Russell uses mainly analytical modelling techniques in his research, along with full-scale physical model experiments, such as UNSW’s biaxial seismic simulator.

 The skills and expertise his PhD students obtain equip them for successful academic careers.
-One of his former students (Diambra) is a Senior Lecturer at the University of Bristol, UK, one (Sufian) is Lecturer at the University of Queensland, one (Masoumi) is a Senior Lecturer at Monash University, three others are Research Associates at UNSW (Vo), Ruhr-Universität Bochum in Germany (Yang) and the Nanjing Hydraulic Research Institute in China (Tang).
+One of his former students (Diambra) is an Associate Professor at the University of Bristol, UK, one (Sufian) is Lecturer at the University of Queensland, one (Masoumi) is Associate Professor at Monash University, one (Yang) is Associate Professor at Sun Yat-Sen University.
+Another (Hadsari) is Lecturer at the Universitas Atma Jaya Yogyakarta, Indonesia.
+Five others are Research Associates at the University of Warwick (Vo) and Loughborough University (Li) in the UK, the University of Canterbury in New Zealand (Yates), Taiyuan University of Technology in China (Zhang), and the Nanjing Hydraulic Research Institute in China (Tang).

 - The development of a new type of soil-cement-fibre mix technology for use in retaining wall systems to reduce cost and embodied carbon, in partnership with Wagstaff Piling Pty Ltd. Outcomes feature in a 2017 paper published in the journal Geosynthetics International.